SRF Engineer

 Evaluate the performance of the recommendation system using metrics like precision and recall

-Q8.
-How to control rejection?
+Q. How do you control rejection?

 Rejection can be controlled by implementing quality control measures, training employees, improving communication, and analyzing root causes.